PoloOnTheGo/JATOS_docs_v3/pages/Administration.md

 By clicking the _Studies_ button you'll get to an overview about all studies that are on the JATOS instance.
 You'll also see, for each study: whom it belongs to (the study members), how much disk space it takes, and when it was active last.

+**For larger JATOS installation it can take up to a couple minutes to gather all data for this page**

 ![Studies Administration](images/Screenshot_Study_Admin1.png)

 The information is displayed in a table with the columns: